New

 Why Spreadsheets and Manual COI Tracking Do Not Scale

-Many property managers still rely on spreadsheets, shared drives, or manual processes to track insurance.
+Many property managers still rely on spreadsheets, shared drives, or manual processes to track vendor insurance.
+At small scale, this can work.
+At portfolio scale, it breaks down quickly.

 How Should Property Managers Track Vendor Insurance Compliance at Scale?